- 1 Construction of k-PHF using modified PtrHash

 For minimal k-PHF, the brute-force solution admits \(\binom{n}{k,\dots,k}\) solutions, so needs \((n/k)^n / \binom{n}{k,\dots,k}\) tries, which corresponds to \(\log e + \log((k!)^{1/k} / k)\) bits.

-For load factor \(\alpha\), this script computes the lower bound of a $k$-PHF.
+For load factor \(\alpha\), this script computes the lower bound for non-minimal $k$-PHF.

 2.1 Estimated lower bounds for variants Link to heading